wulfderay/Tachyon-Tools/README.md

 ### Other Formats

 - PAK: These contain 3D models and textures broken up by LOD.
 Conceptually similar to the 3di format used in a number of other Noval

+ogic games.
+They seem to be different.
+I don't yet know why they implemented a separate format when they already had 3di.
+- PAL: These are essentially just very small PCX files used only for their palette.
+I think they exist to quickly swap palettes on ships, etc., for various factions.
+- PWF: These seem to bundle the sounds.
+- SPX: Level files.

+I haven't exactly nailed down how the various events in any particular mission are scripted.
+Perhaps they are in the SPX files.

+Note: The only exploration I have done is on the files packaged in the game.
+I have not tried to reverse-engineer the save files, nor have I done any sort of analysis of the running game.